OxSnosh/St8Kraft/docs/index.md

 function settings(address _infrastructure, address _improvements1, address _improvements2, address _improvements3, address _parameters) public
 ```

+_this function is only callable by the contract owner
+this function will be called immediately after contract deployment in order to set contract pointers_

 ### updateInfrastructureContract

 ```solidity
 function updateInfrastructureContract(address _newAddress) public
 ```

+_this function is only callable by the contract owner_

 ### updateImprovementsContract1